Astoria–Ditmars Boulevard station

-The Astoria–Ditmars Boulevard station (also known as Ditmars Boulevard station), is the northern terminal station on the BMT Astoria Line of the New York City Subway.
-Located above 31st Street between 23rd Avenue and Ditmars Boulevard in Astoria and Ditmars, Queens, it is served by the N train at all times and the W train on weekdays.
+The Astoria–Ditmars Boulevard station (originally the Ditmars Avenue station; also Ditmars Boulevard station), is the northern terminal station on the BMT Astoria Line of the New York City Subway.
+Located above 31st Street between 23rd Avenue and Ditmars Boulevard in Astoria, Queens, it is served by the N train at all times and the W train on weekdays.

-The Astoria–Ditmars Boulevard station opened on February 1, 1917, as part of the initial segment of the BMT Astoria Line.
+The Astoria–Ditmars Boulevard station opened on February 1, 1917, as part of the initial segment of the IRT Astoria Line.
 In 2018 and 2019, this station was renovated along with six others on the Astoria Line.

 This station has two tracks and an island platform.
 It is partially under the New York Connecting Railroad (NYCR) viaduct, which also carries the tracks of Amtrak's Northeast Corridor.
 Most of the platform is north of the viaduct.

 History

 Opening

 This station opened on February 1, 1917, along with the rest of the Astoria Line, which was originally part of the IRT, as a spur off the IRT Queensboro Line, now the IRT Flushing Line.
 Trains ran between Grand Central and Astoria.
 Dignitaries from the first ride included President of Alderman Frank Dowling, Public Service Commissioner Hodges, numerous other officials of the commission, President Shonts of the IRT, with a number of his assistants, and Queens Borough President Connolly.
 Members of the PSC pointed out the need to extend the line from the terminal to Ditmars Boulevard and Steinway Street.
 Regular passenger service started that afternoon.
 The station's name was originally Ditmars Avenue, which was the name of Ditmars Boulevard at the station's opening.

 On July 23, 1917, the Queensboro Bridge spur of the elevated IRT Second Avenue Line opened.
 At that time, all elevated trains to Queensboro Plaza used the Astoria Line while all subway trains used the Corona Line, though this was later changed with trains alternating between branches.
 This station started to be served by BMT shuttles using elevated cars on April 8, 1923.

 The city government took over the BMT's operations on June 1, 1940, and the IRT's operations on June 12, 1940.
 On October 17, 1949, the Astoria Line became BMT-only as the tracks at Queensboro Plaza were consolidated and the platforms on the Astoria Line were shaved back to allow through BMT trains to operate on it.
 Service was initially provided by the Brighton Local (BMT 1) weekdays & Broadway - Fourth Avenue Local (BMT 2) at all times.